arierabr/ausmar_beta/README.md

-# 🏗️ ML model builder template
+# ⛵ AUSMAR SL stock prediction Model

 A simple Streamlit app that lets you build simple ML models with scikit-learn.